States struggle with pushback after wave of policing reforms | Federal News Network

 Others are even more blunt.

-The reforms are “a waste of time” said Brian Ferguson, undersheriff for rural Mineral County.
+The reforms are “a waste of time” said Bill Ferguson, undersheriff for rural Mineral County.

 “I think it’s a way for a politician to say they made a change,” Ferguson said.
 “It really hasn’t changed the way we’ve been operating.”